attilammagyar/mpe-emulator/README.txt

 (The source code is also available on GitHub under the terms of the GNU General Public License Version 3.)

-VST® is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries.
+VST is a registered trademark of Steinberg Media Technologies GmbH.

 MPE Emulator Lite
 -----------------